 This is very bad because now http://primarydomain.com/mynewworld.com/ is provided to the search engines.

 HostGator helps prevent this from happening on all Shared Hosting plans by publishing a default.html page on your primary domain.
-However, we cannot automatically provide such a page for Reseller, SEO, VPS, and Dedicated Server plans because this is a HostGator branded page.
+However, we cannot automatically provide such a page for Reseller, VPS, and Dedicated Server plans because this is a HostGator branded page.

 The best solution is to disable Directory Indexing in your public_html.

 Alternatively, you could publish a landing page named index.html, or you could write complicated URL rewrite rules to prevent browsing the undesirable names (advanced and not recommended).